alexs2112/YoutubeMP3Downloader/README.md

       - Album auto populates to the last saved album
       - Hitting `Return` while in Track Number (the last entry field) will save the current song and load the next song (if available)

+### Fill Metadata
+Selecting `Fill Metadata` before starting the download will attempt to autopopulate the metadata fields of downloaded songs using data from Youtube/Youtube Music.

+This data is not always available and can autopopulate fields with publishers or Youtube channel names.
+Youtube Music has better results although it is a little inconsistent.

 ### Build
  - The attached `build.bat` batch script will construct an executable to use in `/dist`.
  - The `/build` directory can be safely deleted after the build is complete.